-Hapatocellular carcinoma (HCC) is a primary cancer of the liver, meaning that it originates from abnormal liver cells.
-Hepatocellular carcinoma occurs only rarely in a normal, non-cirrhotic liver.
-Its incidence is, however, strikingly increased in the background of cirrhosis and, in particular, by certain types of liver disease that lead to cirrhosis (hepatitis B and C, hemachromatosis, and tyrosinemia).
-Although the cancer first starts within the liver, as it grows it can spread to other organs, a process called metastasis.
+Hepatocellular carcinoma (HCC) is a primary cancer of the liver, meaning that it originates from abnormal liver cells.
+Hepatocellular carcinoma occurs only rarely in a normal, noncirrhotic liver.
+Its incidence is, however, strikingly increased in the background of cirrhosis and, in particular, by certain types of liver disease that leads to cirrhosis (hepatitis B and C, haemochromatosis, and tyrosinemia).
+Although cancer first starts within the liver, as it grows it can spread to other organs, a process called metastasis.
 Hepatocellular carcinoma most frequently spreads to the lungs or to bones.
 The risk of spread outside the liver increases with the size of the cancer.

 Liver transplantation definitively cures a patient of hepatocellular carcinoma, provided that the tumour has not spread beyond the liver.
 Because there are far more people in need of liver transplants than there are available organs, specific guidelines, called the Milan Criteria, have been established to define which patients with hepatocellular carcinoma are eligible for liver transplantation.
 These criteria define limits of tumour number and size that ensure a very low likelihood of cancer spread outside of the liver.